 - Challengers.
 Organize people to be challengers at the polls in your district on Election Day in November (and sometimes for the Primary Election in June).
 Challengers must be residents of Mercer County; however, they need not reside in the voting district in which they are challenging.

 - Opening of Polls.
 On Election Day, be—or designate someone else to be—at your district’s polling place when it opens at 6 a.m. to make sure all machines are working.

 - Closing of Polls.
 Check in at the polling place by 7:45 p.m. before the polls close at 8 p.m.
-Obtain the duplicate tape or the numbers from each voting machine and take them to the place specified by the local Democratic organizations—typically, a party where votes are counted.
+Obtain the duplicate tape or the record the numbers from each voting machine and take them to the place specified by the local Democratic organizations—typically, a party where votes are counted.

 Where Can I Get More Information?